Malcolm Island is a place where Orca’s rub up against the smooth pebbled beach, and where humans go to create lasting memories.

 Located 6 km from Sointula on the island’s north shore lies the only public campground on Malcolm Island.
 Situated on a beautiful beach, this park offers 29 campsites, each nestled in the trees and just off the beach.

-There are picnic facilities for day use, as well as outhouses, firewood, and a boat launch.
-But please note, there is no potable running water, sewer or electrical service available here.
+There are picnic facilities for day use, outhouses, firewood, and a boat launch.
+However, please note that there is no potable running water, sewer, or electrical service available here.

 Due to its prime beachside location, Bere Point is a very popular campsite during the summer.
-Reservations are highly recommended, especially if you are wishing to stay on a long weekend.
-Reservations can be made by calling the Regional District Office at 250-956-3301.
+Reservations are highly recommended, especially if you wish to stay on a long weekend.

 Situated off the northeast shore of Vancouver Island you will find the hidden gem of Malcolm Island.
 It's a place where Orca go to rub up against the smooth pebbled beach, and where humans go to create lasting memories.

-We were lucky enough to see a pod of porpoises traveling alongside the ferry on our way to Malcolm Island!
+We were lucky enough to see a pod of porpoises travelling alongside the ferry on our way to Malcolm Island!

 What to do while visiting Malcolm Island